 Buying a new cooker

-Electric, gas or duel fuel?
+Electric, gas or dual fuel?
 We'll run through the different types of cooker to help you choose the best one for your needs.

 What is the difference between a cooker and an oven?

 A cooker is a freestanding, all-in-one unit that contains at least one oven and a hob.
 It stands on the floor, and in most kitchens will slot into a gap between your units and counter.
 They range in size, but can be a great compact solution for smaller spaces - especially if you like to have all your 'cooking stations' kept together.